 INVOLVE PARENTS AND COMMUNITY

-Successful arts rich schools create a culture where parents and community members are highly visible, routinely contributing their talents and skills in support of the school’s vision, mission, and plan for arts education.
-Their assistance can take many forms: for example, leading or co-teaching arts projects before or after school; participating in planning and carrying out arts events; assuming leadership for fundraising initiatives; writing grants; working with publicity; maintaining arts resources on the school website etc. A parent or community member must be selected to serve as the arts representative on your school community council.
+Successful arts-rich schools create a culture where parents and community members are highly visible: routinely contributing their talents and skills in support of the school’s vision, mission, and plan for arts education.
+Their assistance can take many forms: leading or co-teaching arts projects before or after school; participating in planning and carrying out arts events; assuming leadership for fundraising initiatives; writing grants; working with publicity; maintaining arts resources on the school website etc. A parent or community member must be selected to serve as the arts representative on your school community council.
 (Advocacy materials to share with parents are provided in this resource.)

 PROVIDE ADEQUATE MATERIALS AND FUNDING